celtec/guidelines/guidelines/coffeescript.md

 foo = (arg1, arg2) ->
 ```

-Don't use parenthesis for methods that take no arguments
+Don't use parenthesis to define methods that take no arguments

 ```coffee
 # wrong